DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 # public IP or domain of the server and the port it's listening on
 Endpoint = yourserver.example.net:51820
 ```
+* The **`[Interface]`** section configures the WireGuard network interface of this client.
+  It has the following settings:

-* **PrivateKey** is the private key **of this client**. *(On Windows this line is generated automatically)*
+    - **PrivateKey** is the private key **of this client**.
+On Windows this line is generated
+      automatically, on Linux use the private key you just generated (in
+      `/root/wireguard/wg_privatekey.txt` on the client).
-* **Address** must be an unused address in the private network you configured as "Address" on the server.
+    - **Address** must be an unused address in the private network you configured as "Address"
+      on the server.
-  Note that it must have the same subnetmask, `/24` in my example.
+      **Note** that it must have the **same subnetmask**, `/24` in my example.
-* **PostUp**  a command that's executed when the connection is established.
-Commented out for now
+    - **PostUp**  lets you set a command that's executed when the connection is established.
+      Not available on Windows (unless explicitly allowing it in the registry).
-  because it only makes sense after the DNS chapter below.
+      Commented out for now because it only makes sense after the DNS chapter below.
+* The **`[Peer]`** section configures the server this client will connect to:
-* **PublicKey** (under `[Peer]`) is the public key of the server, if you followed the instructions
+    - **PublicKey** is the public key of the server, if you followed the instructions
       above it's saved in `/root/wireguard/wg_publickey.txt` **on the server**, so replace
       "YourServersPublicKey" with the contents of that file.
-* **AllowedIPs** is the private network reachable through this tunnel, note that it uses `172.30.0.0`
+    - **AllowedIPs** is the private network reachable through this tunnel, note that it uses
-  as IP (the first IP of the subnet), which has the special meaning of representing that subnet.
+      `172.30.0.0` as IP (the first IP of the subnet), which has the special meaning of representing
-  Used by WireGuard to ensure that only IPs in that network are routed through the tunnel.
+      that subnet.
+Used by WireGuard to ensure that only IPs in that network are routed through
+      the tunnel.
-* **EndPoint** configures the public address and port of the WireGuard server that the client connects to.
+    - **EndPoint** configures the public address and port of the WireGuard server that the client
+      connects to.
 Replace "yourserver.example.net" (or "1.2.3.4") with the correct IP or domain.

 Now the VPN connection is configured on the client, but won't work just yet, because the server
 must be told about the new client first.

+> **NOTE:** As the administrator of the WireGuard server, it make sense to have a copy of a
+> client configuration in a local text file, **without the PrivateKey**, as a template for future
+> clients - the only things that must be adjusted per client are the **PrivateKey** and the **Address**
+> (I also replace the last part of the  **Address** IP with `TODO` to make sure I don't forget to
+>  set a new IP when copy&pasting it to a new client configuration).

 ### Add new clients to the server configuration

-On the **server**, open `/etc/wireguard/wg0.conf` as root in an editor again.
+On the **server**, open `/etc/wireguard/wg0.conf` in a text editor (as root).

 At the end of the file, add the following (this example adds two clients, if you only created one,
-add only one `[Peers]` section):
+add only one `[Peer]` section):

 ```ini